 Breast augmentation differs from most cosmetic operations in that a device is a key component of the procedure, and the options with breast implants are numerous.
 Depending on your breast shape, skin quality and chest wall dimensions, an implant is placed directly under the breast or beneath the pectoralis muscle.
 A breast lift or mastopexy may be done as well if sagging of breasts is present as a result of childbirth, aging or weight loss.
-With their recent FDA approval, silicone gel implants are now available, in addition to saline implants.
 Given the number of options with breast augmentation, your consultation with Dr. Smotrich will help you make the best decision to improve your physical appearance and enhance your self-esteem.

 For more information, view “Frequently Asked Questions“.